Eschatologue/CM_wiki/docs/character-creation/feat/feat-fighting-style.md

 *When you hit an attack with this weapon, you can choose to roll either 2d6 or 1d12 and gain +1 bonus to its damage.

+---

+### Superior Technique

+*Fighting Style Feat (Prerequisite: Fighting Style Feature)*

+You learn two [Manoeuvre](../option/manoeuvre.md) of your choice from among those available to the Battlemaster archetype.

+If a manoeuvre you use requires your target to make a :d20-save: **Saving Throw** to resist the manoeuvre's effects, the DC equals 8 + your Proficiency Bonus + your Strength or Dexterity modifier (your choice).

+:   You gain two superiority die, which is :die-d6: d6s (this die is added to any superiority dice you have from another source).
+This die is used to fuel your manoeuvres.
+A superiority die is expended when you use it.
+You regain your expended superiority dice when you finish a Short Rest or Long Rest.

+---

 ### Sniper

-*Fighting Style Feat - Homebrew*
+*Fighting Style Feat (Prerequisite: Fighting Style Feature)*

-Being Prone doesn’t impose :d20-disadv: **Disadvantage** on your ranged weapon attacks and attacking targets with the Prone condition doesn’t impose :d20-disadv: **Disadvantage** on your ranged weapon :d20-attack: **Attack Roll** if the target is within your weapon’s normal range.
+When you make an attack with a Ranged weapon while having the Prone condition, you gain the following benefits:

+- That attack doesn't have :d20-disadv: Disadvantage so long your target is within your weapon normal range, even if the target has the Prone condition.
+- On hit, you can treat any 1 or 2 on a damage die as a 3.

+---

 ### Standard Bearer

-*Fighting Style Feat - Homebrew*
+*Fighting Style Feat (Prerequisite: Fighting Style Feature)*

-When a creature within 5 feet of you makes an attack against a creature that you can see, you can grant it :d20-adv: **Advantage** on its :d20-attack: **Attack Roll** as a :rsc-reaction: **Reaction**.
-You must be carrying a banner, flag, or standard in your hand to use this :rsc-reaction: **Reaction**.
+When a creature within 5 feet of you makes an attack against a creature that you can see, you can grant it :d20-adv: Advantage on its :d20-attack: Attack Roll as a :rsc-reaction: Reaction.
+You must be carrying a banner, flag, or standard in your hand to use this :rsc-reaction: Reaction.
+A holy symbol emblazoned on a shield also suffice.

+---

 ### Strongbow

-*Fighting Style Feat - Homebrew*
+*Fighting Style Feat (Prerequisite: Fighting Style Feature)*

 You can use your Strength modifier, in place of Dexterity for attack and damage rolls with Longbows, Shortbows, and Compound Bow.
 When you do so, you gain +1 to damage rolls with those weapons.

-Moreover, you also use your Strength instead of your Dexterity to fufill the :weapon-prop-heavy: **Heavy** weapon property requirement for those weapons.
+Moreover, you also use your Strength instead of your Dexterity to fufill the :weapon-prop-heavy: Heavy weapon property requirement for those weapons.

+---

 ### Versatile Fighting

-*Fighting Style Feat - Homebrew*
+*Fighting Style Feat (Prerequisite: Fighting Style Feature)*

-While wielding a single :weapon-prop-versatile: **Versatile** weapon and no shield, you gain a +1 bonus to your :d20-attack: **Attack Roll** and Damage Roll with that weapon.
-While doing so, you can also use your :rsc-bonus-action: **Bonus Action** to make a single grapple or shove attack, or take the Use an Object Action.
+While wielding a single weapon with the:weapon-prop-versatile: Versatile property and no shield, you gain a +1 bonus to your :d20-attack: Attack Roll and Damage Roll with that weapon.
+While doing so, you can also use your :rsc-bonus-action: Bonus Action to make a single grapple or shove attack, take the Use an Object Action, or take the Utilise action.

-[Fighting Initiate]: feat-4th-level.md#fighting-intiate
+[Fighting Initiate]: feat-origin#fighting-intiate